Jouini-Mohamed-Chaker/SecureIoTGateway/Architecture.md

 # SecureIoTGateway Architecture

-## What's this project

-A security gateway that sits between IoT devices and a backend server.
-Devices send data through the gateway, which checks that messages are legitimate before forwarding them to the backend.

----

 ## Background: What is MQTT?

 **MQTT** (Message Queuing Telemetry Transport) is a lightweight messaging protocol designed for IoT devices.
 Think of it like a post office system: